 To contribute to a life like Dorcas’ and help offer a hand out of poverty, click here.
 Join our Change Maker Community and change the world.

-On our trip in 2018, we gifted Dorcas with a photo of her from holding two pineapples.
+On our trip in 2018, we gifted Dorcas with a photo of her from holding three pineapples.
 Taken by the incredible River Bennett in 2017 on a team trip, the print was part of an exhibition we held to raise money for our Cents for Seeds project.
-Dorcas’ story is incredible, and a a representation of perseverance in the face of hardship.
+Dorcas’ story is incredible, and a representation of perseverance in the face of hardship.